lyravega/lyr_ehm/README.md

 - Experimental Hull Modifications: Provides a base to all other hull modifications in this mod
 - Over-Engineered: Provides 15% OP bonus and some slot-points to the ship when built-in
 - Auxiliary Generators: Provides few slot-points in exchange for ordnance points
+- Logistics Overhaul: Strips the ship of all combat capabilities in favour of logistics
 - AI Switch: Turns automated ships into normal, or normal ships into automated ones

 **Hull Modification Categories**: